+How should a coat fit?
 Searching for a coat that fits like a dream can be surprisingly tough.
 Sure, there are bound to be countless winter coats that fit you fairly well.
 But do they flatter you, boost your confidence, and keep you comfortable?
-The right coat checks all these boxes while providing you with upgraded features that protect you from the elements.
+If you’re looking for the answer to how should a winter coat fit, the right coat checks all these boxes while providing you with upgraded features that protect you from the elements.
 What does it take to track down the coat of your dreams?
 It's all about the search process.

 No matter what type of coat you favor—a long down coat or a parka, for example—it's important to consider the space between the fabric and your layering piece.
 Considering that you'll wear the garment during fall and winter, it makes sense to select a coat that will accommodate a sweater, cardigan, or vest underneath.
 However, approach this with caution.
 You don't need to go the oversized route; a coat that's too big won't keep you warm; it will simply hang on your frame.
-But one that's too tight performs differently, too.
+How to tell if a winter coat is too big?
+Look at how much space is between you and the jacket.
+There should be just enough room for the layers you would normally wear underneath your coat; it should not look baggy or too loose on your body.
+Keep in mind that a coat that's too tight performs differently, too.
 It could feel suffocating, restrict your arms from moving freely, and compress so tightly that it actually stops warming you efficiently.

 The coat's length also plays a role in how well it fits.
 In an ideal world, your women's outerwear is just as flattering to the eye as it is comfortable on your body.
 Height matters because it directly connects to how well you move in the coat—and it also helps you narrow down your choices right away to make the shopping process simpler.
 If you're petite, opt for a style no longer than approximately the middle of your thigh.
 Anything longer can overwhelm your frame and look too voluminous, especially if you're wearing layers on a cold winter's day.
 If you want to convey the illusion of length, opt for a belted coat to create a more streamlined silhouette.
 In addition, if you're tall, don't shy away from long, lean coats that fall below the knee—they're made for you.
 Just make sure they're cut in such a way that negotiates your figure nicely while allowing some extra room for layering pieces as needed.

 Size charts and guides exist for a reason—to provide you with a far more precise idea of how well the coat in question will fit your body.
 Take your own measurements before you start clicking through your options, as this can help you narrow down your focus to a few key contenders and make it much easier to find the right coat in the perfect size.
 Most charts are very well defined, with specific measurements for bust, waist, hips, and arms.
 Note your numbers, then start whittling down your choices based on preferred features.
-That will help make your hunt more effective and focused.
+Whether you’re looking for a warm barn coat or a long down coat, size charts will help make your hunt more effective and focused.